JoeyRussoniello/Adp-Api-Client/docs/tutorials.md

 ### More about `call_endpoint`

 The `call_endpoint` method is the primary way to interact with any registered ADP endpoint.
 You provide the endpoint path and optional parameters like `select` for specific fields and `filters` for querying results.

-::: adpapi.client.AdpApiClient.call_endpoint
+Read more in the [API Reference](./reference.md)

 ## Logging Configuration